borbware/unity-basics-course/unity-basics/1-the-unity-interface.md

 * Simulates what your final rendered game will look like through your Scene Cameras
 * Play & pause buttons
 * When game is running, you can still manipulate the values in the Inspector
-  * a nice way to mess around and find the right values for variables
+  * A nice way to mess around and find the right values for variables
-  * but... changes made during the play mode do not persist!
+  * But... changes made during the play mode do not persist!
-  * ***Protip:*** go to *Edit > Preferences > Colors* and change the play mode tint to red.
+  * ***Protip:*** Go to *Edit > Preferences > Colors* and change the play mode tint to red.
-* To make play mode bigger,  click *Maximize On Play* button
+* To make play mode bigger,  change *Play focused* to *Play maximized*
-* To make play mode fullscreen... do tell if you find a way :D
+* Fullscreen play is supported on Unity 2022 versions.

 ## Project window